-4. Using the Mline, Line, and Hatch commands, draw a representation of a divided highway, as follows.
-(Difficulty level: Intermediate; Time to completion: 5-7 minutes)
+4. Using the mline, line, and hatch commands, draw a representation of a divided highway, as shown.
+You have to convert feet and inches to just inches, such as 4"-10" = 58", to set up the mline offsets.
+(Difficulty level: Intermediate; Time to completion: 15-20 minutes)